French Somaliland in World War II: Fighting after the armistice

-On 2 August Legentilhomme and two officers, Captains Appert and des Essarts, refused the offer of repatriation on an Italian airplane and defected to the British.
+On 2 August Legentilhomme and two officers, Captains Appert and des Essarts, refused an Italian offer of being repatriated to France by air and defected to the British.
 They arrived in Aden on 5 August.
 The Italian chief of staff, Pietro Badoglio, had "with casual vindictiveness" ordered him shot if he fell into Italian hands, in accordance with paragraph 14 of the armistice convention which defined those leaving French territory to fight against Italy as "illegal combatants".
 Negotiations at Dewele on the local implementation of the armistice were only finally completed on 8 August.
 In a note penned that day, now in the Archives nationales d'Outre-mer, the French colonial official Edouard Chedeville recorded that "the Italians have taken by force our posts at Dadda'to and Balambolta, and occupied certain others after we had evacuated them, notably Dagguirou and Agna in the Hanlé, Hadela to the north of lake Abbe and possibly also Alailou.

 During the period of uncertainty in Djibouti, the Duke of Aosta urged an attack on British Somaliland in order to cut off the French colony from British support.
 Benito Mussolini approved the campaign on 19 July, but the situation in Djibouti changed rapidly in Italy's favour after that.
 The 17th Colonial Brigade under Colonel Agosti occupied the French fort at Loyada on the border with British Somaliland in early August.
 When the Italian invasion of British Somaliland began on 3 August, the forces at Loyada moved on Zeila, which they had taken by 5 August.
 The French territory was completely surrounded on land by Italian possessions.
 Vichy managed to continue supplying it by submarine from Madagascar, and maintained direct contact by air through flights from France via Greece (usually terminating in Madagascar).